 Getting answers to these questions will give you reassurance and the information you need to do further research on the vehicle before committing your cash.

-Find out more about the things you ned to ask when buying a camper van or a day van.
+Find out more about the things you need to ask when buying a camper van or a day van.

 How much budget should you set aside to convert a van?

 How long is a piece of string?
-This topic is worth a blog post in itself and I’ll be working on that with Mr Tin Box, who has been drafting his dream camper van specification list for some time!
+This topic is worth a blog post in itself and very much depends on your dream camper van specification list!

 Things to think about when you are drawing up your budget include:

 - A drive away awning – we have the OLPRO Cocoon Breeze

 - Pop Top

 Here’s my full list of camper van essentials to pack for your trips.

 Of course, there’s not just the buying a van and converting it to think about.
 Also factor in the cost of: